uxsolutions/bootstrap-datepicker/docs/options.rst

 Number, String.
 Default: 0, "days"

 Set a minimum limit for the view mode.
-Accepts: "days" or 0, "months" or 1, and "years" or 2.
+Accepts: "days" or 0, "months" or 1, "years" or 2, and "decades" or 3.
 Gives the ability to pick only a month or an year.
 The day is set to the 1st for "months", and the month is set to January for "years".

 maxViewMode